hackerman-jpeg/YouTube_Downloader/README.md

 https://www.youtube.com/watch?v=uJt4dOKmaQY&`list=PLDB42220DEE96FD9`

->  The URL needs to be the full URL shown in web address bar, usually has `watch=` near the end.
+>  The URL might need to be the full URL shown in web address bar, usually has `watch=` near the end.

 Watch the script work its magic. 🎉 Your video(s) will be downloaded or converted to MP3 based on your choice.